korken89/crect/README.md

 ## Give it a test

-In `./test` a test project is setup for the NUCLEO-F411RE board, that will blink a LED every one seconds.
+In `./example` an example project is setup for the NUCLEO-F411RE board, that will blink a LED every one seconds.
 It also contains an example of `rtfm_system_config.hpp` and `rtfm_user_config.hpp`, providing examples.

 If there are any questions on the usage, throw me a message.